Nrapendra786/springboot-salesforce-account-demo/sf-account-application/README.md

 ## Demo Project using Salesforce, Java, SpringBoot and Apache Kafka

+# Prerequisites
+  Java 17 and Docker must be installed in the system

 Before start using this project, please create a salesforce account and after that create new connectedApp and take following parameters from salesforce.com
 1) username
 2) password